-Working with Public and Private Organisations in the UK, USA, Holland, Germany, Italy Poland, Belgium, Spain, South America, Australia and South Africa, my expertise are used with Boards, Senior Management Teams and the entire organization to develop a “can-do” culture where colleagues learn to collaborate and co-operate in pursuit of common goals, rather than obstruct, intimidate or compete.
+Working with Public and Private Organisations in the UK, USA, Holland, Germany, Italy, Luxembourg, Poland, Belgium, Spain, South America, Australia and South Africa, my expertise are used with Boards, Senior Management Teams and the entire organization to develop a “can-do” culture where colleagues learn to collaborate and co-operate in pursuit of common goals, rather than obstruct, intimidate or compete.

 Prior to founding my own consultancy, I was a management consultant with Pricewaterhouse Coopers, a principle consultant (leadership) with Roffey Park Institute, the human relations tutor at the Electricity Council Management College and a manager in Marks & Spencer Plc.

 I am the author of Confronting Company Politics, 1997 and The Inner Warrior; Developing Courage for Personal and Organizational Change, 2004, both based on my experience of implementing international culture change programmes and published in the UK and the USA by Palgrave Macmillan.
 My third book Stay or Leave?
 Six Steps To Resolving Your Relationship Indecision, 2012, is designed to help people finally make their big decision: to stay and make a go of it in a radically improved relationship or leave happy and confident to take control of their one and only life.
 It is published by Watkins Publishing in the UK and Sterling in the USA.

 Executive Team & Organisational Development